BouarfaMahi/The-art-of-invention-marketing/ebook/ebook.md

-In general, negotiation concerns four terms linked to the intellectual property's sale:
+In general, negotiation concerns four terms linked to the Intellectual Property's sale:

 - **Cash**
 - **Royalties**